 The top 20 patios for brunch in Toronto

-Brunch in Toronto is even better on a patio, especially one with a picturesque settings in which you can break your fast in some of the most delicious ways.
-Full English breakfasts and BBQ brunches reign supreme on these prime patios where tables are more highly prized than the last sip of a tequila Caesar.
+Brunch in Toronto is even better on a patio, especially one with a picturesque setting.
+Loaded pancakes and BBQ brunches reign supreme on these prime outdoor spots where tables are more highly prized than the last sip of a tequila Caesar.

 Here are my picks for the top patios for brunch in Toronto.

+Adorable front and back patios with cute wicker chairs bring all the sparkle of this French restaurant on Harbord outdoors.
+For brunch they serve tasty cocktails, croque madame, duck eggs and much more.

-This spot gets the sleepy Junction Triangle booming for brunch service, featuring their “Smoker” caesar garnished with an oyster.
-This corner patio is a darling spot to watch the neighbourhood go by.
+This spot gets the sleepy Junction Triangle booming for brunch service.
+One crowd pleaser is their Barnyard Burger with a runny egg.
+This corner patio is also a darling spot to watch the neighbourhood go by.

-This industrial patio on Sterling that backs up against Henderson Brewing is a chill place to enjoy a smoked fish platter, some avocado on toast, an epic breakfast sandwich and three types of caesars.

-This Roncesvalles patio may be relatively humble, but the flavours served up here are bold.
-The duck pancakes have been televised, and bourbon flows all hours of the day.
+If you find yourself in Parkdale hankering for an Eastern European brunch, this is your spot.
+Head to the back patio to cozy up with friends in a booth and dine among a vintage birdcage.

+If you don’t mind going back to school on the weekends, you’ll be happy at this educationally-themed patio in Liberty Village that gives upgrades to typical brunch meals and cocktails, loaded stacked pancakes and epic French toast.

 This is one of the most highly coveted brunch patios on Queen East, and it’s no surprise due to the quality of their nominal brioche and other French baked goods like baguette as well as legendary eggs benny.